 Problems Adding Items To Cart

-User expierience and purchase begins with finding a product and adding it to your cart.
+User experience and purchase begin with finding a product and adding it to your cart.
 Only then can you begin the checkout process.
 But this functionality may sometimes not work properly.
-Some of the cases include:
+Some of the causes include:

 - “Add to cart” button not responding to click,